himanshusharma89/dev/README.md

 A new Flutter project for the **GitHub Actions x DEV Hackathon!**.

-This GitHub Action "Flutter Web CI" is designed to automate the developers work to:
+This GitHub Action "**Flutter Web CI**" is designed to automate the developers work to:
 * Configure the flutter tool for web support
 * Build an app with web support
 * Archive the build and upload the Artifact